fbaldassarri/textgen-container/README.md

-# Dockerfile script to build a docker container for oobabooga/text-generation-webui with conda-ready environments
+# Dockerfile script to build a docker container for oobabooga/text-generation-webui with conda-ready environment
 For low GPU VRAM-capable machines

 ## Requirements